Academic Catalog

 The student will be able to:

-B. Assess patient oral conditions and determine appropriate instruments for effective advanced dental hygiene instrumentation.
+2. Assess patient oral conditions and determine appropriate instruments, advanced fulcrums, and patient-operator positioning for effective advanced dental hygiene instrumentation.

-E. Analyze gingival health and integrate soft tissue curettage into dental hygiene treatment as needed.
+3. Analyze gingival health and integrate soft tissue curettage into dental hygiene treatment and post-operative instructions as needed.

 Course Content